-3.0 units: 27.0 hours lec, An introduction to the fundamental principles and topics of Information Technology Security and Risk Management at the organizational level.
+An introduction to the fundamental principles and topics of Information Technology Security and Risk Management at the organizational level.
 It addresses hardware, software, processes, communications, applications, and policies and procedures with respect to organizational Cybersecurity and Risk Management.
 Preparation for the CompTIA Security+ certification exams.

-Online

-12801 Shi, J Online

-Comments: This 8-week class is held from 01/12/26 to 03/06/26.
+12801 Shi, J Online Comments: This 8-week class is held from 01/12/26 to 03/06/26.

-3.0 units: 36.0 hours lec, This course that introduces students to the concepts, principles, and techniques, supplemented by hands-on exercises, for attacking and disabling a network within the context of properly securing a network.
+This course that introduces students to the concepts, principles, and techniques, supplemented by hands-on exercises, for attacking and disabling a network within the context of properly securing a network.
 The course emphasizes network attack methods with the emphasis on student use of network attack techniques and tools and appropriate defenses and countermeasures.
 Students receive course content information through a variety of methods: lecture and demonstration of hacking tools will be used in addition to a virtual environment.
 Students experience a hands-on practical approach to penetration testing measures and ethical hacking.

-Online

-12807 Online

-Comments: This 8-week class is held from 03/09/26 to 05/01/26.
+12807 Online Comments: This 8-week class is held from 03/09/26 to 05/01/26.